Colin-Wa/weather-station-project/README.md

 # weather-station

+This project was done in the Fall 2023 semester as the final for my CS410 capstone course at UMass Boston.
+I worked on this project on a team of three and my contributions included the code running the ESP32, and reworking much of the front end java program to be compatible.

 A weather app which displays the temperatures recorded over the last eight hours.
 An ESP32 with a temperature sensor uses the AtSign protocol to transmit weather data to a Java application.

 # weather-station example